Colchester Historical Society

 The mission of the society is to preserve and make available historical information about Colchester.
 If you have historical items that represent the history of Colchester, please consider donating them to the Historical Society.
 Contact one of the people in the Contact Us list.

-You can find a link to several Driving Tours of Colchester on the left panel.
+Have you checked out the Driving Tours of Colchester yet?
+There are still no lines and no charge and many interesting spots are just waiting for you to visit.
+We are also proud to announce that the Vermont Historical Society recently presented us with a League of Local Historical Societies & Museums Award of Merit for our Self-Guided Historical Driving Tour.
+So start touring around and find out more about your town!
+You can find a link to several Driving Tours of Colchester on the left navigation panel.
 There are tours of Colchester Center, the Malletts Bay Area, the Airport Park Area, the Fort Ethan Allen Area and even the Town Cemeteries.
 You can download the files for your navigator (not the driver!) to use as you drive around to the locations described.
 We hope you enjoy finding more about the historical locations of our great town.

-There is a lot of interesting historical information available online on this website and our Facebook page .
-Also checkout the Vermont Historical Society website which you can access here.
+• There is a lot of interesting historical information available online on this website and our Facebook page.
+Also, checkout the Vermont Historical Society website which you can access here.

 Be sure to "Like" and "Follow" us on our Facebook page.